magento/devdocs/guides/v2.0/coding-standards/code-standard-javascript.md

 redirect_from: /guides/v1.0/coding-standards/code-standard-javascript.html
 ---

-Magento's JavaScript coding standard is based on the [Airbnb ES5 JavaScript Style Guide][airbnb].
+Magento's JavaScript coding standard is based on the own set of [rules][eslint-rules].
-Developers writing {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} code for Magento must follow this guide along with the additional, Magento-specific standards listed in this document.
+Developers writing {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} code for Magento must abide this rules and follow Magento-specific standards listed in this document.

 Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.

 Magento uses the [jQuery library][jquery] including standard and custom [jQuery widgets][jquery-widgets].
 For the jQuery widget coding standard, see [jQuery widget coding standard][jquery-widget-coding-standard].

-## JSHint tool
+## Eslint and JSCS tools
-Use [ESLint][eslint] to ensure the quality of your JavaScript code.
+Use [ESLint][eslint] and [JSCS][jscs] to ensure the quality of your JavaScript code.

 ESLint is a community-driven tool that detects errors and potential problems in JavaScript code.
 Its flexibility enables you to customize it to for specific coding standards and expected code execution environment.
-You can find a the ESLint configuration for Airbnb ES5 [here][es5-airbnb].
+You can find a the ESLint configuration [here][eslint-rules] and JSCS [here][jscs-rules].

 ## Additional formatting standards